48 Hours in Boston | What to See & Where to Eat

 - 1.10 Tour of the Boston Public Library

 - 1.11 Coffee & Wine Break at Jaho

 - 1.12 Sifting through Brattle Book Shop

 - 1.13 Walked through Little Italy & Visited Paul Revere House

 - 1.16 Bus Back to New York

 just recently came back from a trip from Boston, and I can say that I could see myself living there in the future!
 It has a city vibe but isn’t too overwhelming like how New York City can be sometimes.
 Here’s where I ate and what I did in 48 hours in Boston- besides the Freedom Trail.
 Not saying you should skip the Freedom Trail, but there is so much to discover beyond it!

 Arriving into Boston by Bus

-There are many bus companies that offer services into Boston including: Bolt, Big Bus, Greyhound, and Peterpan.
+There are many bus companies that offer services into Boston including Bolt, Big Bus, Greyhound, and Peterpan.
 However, I always had good experiences on Bolt Bus, as I feel their fleets are cleaner.
-The drive takes about 4.5 hours which may seem like a lot, but I bring either a book, or work on my laptop.
-Soon enough you will arrive into the center of Boston at South Station.
+The drive takes about 4.5 hours which may seem like a lot, but I bring either a book or work on my laptop.
+Soon enough you will arrive in the center of Boston at South Station.

 Air B&B Check In